Biyuram Wahge: Member of the Legislative Assembly

 the first legislator in the history of Arunachal Pradesh to do so.
+He was successfully re-elected in the 2024 Arunachal Pradesh Legislative Assembly election.

 BJP Arunachal Pradesh president

-Wahge was elected as the president of the state unit of the BJP, BJP Arunachal Pradesh, on 17 January 2020 at Itanagar, succeeding Tapir Gao.
-The election process was carried out under the supervision of party's returning officer for the organisational elections in the state, Roding Pertin.
-He received the certification of his election to the position of the president in the party's state organisational structure by the National General Secretary of the BJP, Anil Jain, in the presence of party's central election observer for the election of president in the state Vinod Sonkar, Education Minister Taba Tedir, Rural Works Department Minister Honchun Ngandam and other legislators and senior leaders of the state BJP.
+Wahge was elected as the president of the Arunachal Pradesh BJP on 17 January 2020 at Itanagar, succeeding Tapir Gao.
+The election process was carried out under the supervision of the party's returning officer for the organisational elections in the state, Roding Pertin.
+He received the certification of his election to the position of party president by the National General Secretary of the BJP, Anil Jain, in the presence of the party's central election observer for the election of president in the state Vinod Sonkar, Education Minister Taba Tedir, Rural Works Department Minister Honchun Ngandam and other legislators and senior leaders of the state BJP.